 How ACSP is Organized

-Members of the Association of Collegiate Schools of Planning are universities with departments and programs offering planning degrees or programs that offer degrees affiliated with planning.
-We also have individual faculty, retired faculty and student members.
-Most of our schools, departments, and programs are located in North America, particularly the U.S., but we have member schools located internationally as well.
+The Association of Collegiate Schools of Planning (ACSP) is a consortium of more than 100 university departments and programs offering planning degrees as well as programs that offer degrees affiliated with planning.
+We also have individual faculty, retired faculty, and student members.
+Most of our school members are located in North America, particularly the U.S., but our individual members are from around the world.

 The Association of Collegiate Schools of Planning promotes education, research and outreach in the United States and throughout the world by seeking to:

 - recognize diverse needs and interests in planning;

 - strengthen the role of planning education in colleges and universities through publications, conferences and community engagement;